knightazura/ghost-sdk/Import-format.md

 					"markdown":"the *markdown* formatted post body",
 					"html":"the <i>html</i> formatted post body",
 					"image":null
-					"featured":0, // boolean indicating featured post status?
+					"featured":0, // boolean indicating featured status?
-					"page":0, // boolean indicating if this is a page or post?
+					"page":0, // boolean indicating if this is a page or post "status":"published",
-					"status":"published",
 					"language":"en_US",
 					"meta_title":null,
 					"meta_description":null,
-					"author_id":1, // doesn't correspond to anything
-					"created_at":1283780649000,
+					"author_id":1, // the first use created has an id of 1 "created_at":1283780649000,
 								// epoch time in millis
-					"created_by":1, // doesn't correspond to anything
-					"updated_at":1286958624000,
+					"created_by":1, // the first use created has an id of 1 "updated_at":1286958624000,
 								// epoch time in millis
-					"updated_by":1, // doesn't correspond to anything
-					"published_at":1283780649000,
+					"updated_by":1, // the first use created has an id of 1 "published_at":1283780649000,
 								// epoch time in millis
-					"published_by":1 // doesn't correspond to anything
-				}
+					"published_by":1 // the first use created has an id of 1 }
 			],
 			"tags":[
 				// an array of hashes describing each
 				// tag in the system.
 				{
 					"id":3,
 					"name":"Colorado Ho!",